trimstray/nginx-admins-handbook/README.md

 Reading symbols from /lib64/libcrypt.so.1...(no debugging symbols found) ...
 ```

 You should also recompile libraries with `-g` compiler option and optional with `-O0`.
+For more information please read [3.9 Options for Debugging Your Program](https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html).

 ##### SystemTap